hanegraaff/stock-advisor-software/README.md

 They suggest, among other things, that when taken individually or even on average, analyst price targets are not a good predictor of returns, but the degree of agreement/disagreement is.

+The system is capable of producing recommendations that are valid throughout the month, and when running daily it will ensure that recommendations are current and that new ones will be created when the old ones expire.

 ## Recommendation Service Release Notes
 This is an initial version that offers the following features